A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Summary and conclusion

 \begin{itemize}

-\item To achieve completeness, we combine a variety of deep surveys covering the full sky (when combined) reaching typical point-source sensitivities fainter than 22 mag.
+\item To achieve completeness, we combined a variety of deep surveys covering the full sky (when combined) reaching typical point-source sensitivities fainter than 22 mag.
 REGALADE incorporates the most widely used nearby galaxy catalogs, using their well-defined sizes, redshift-independent distances, and both spectroscopic and photometric redshifts.
-This combination yields a final, clean sample of nearly 80 million galaxies that is $>90$\% complete for the brighter half of galaxy luminosities out to 360\,Mpc, surpassing GLADE+ completeness across the entire surveyed distance range. \item For purity, we use the Gaia catalog to effectively remove Milky Way stars, rely on the number of matched galaxy catalogs as a robust indicator of genuine galaxies, and apply selection cuts based on size, distance, and magnitudes to further eliminate false positives and residual stars\textnrml{. } \item We emphasize the importance of using profile-fit W1 photometry for accurate stellar mass estimation, even for galaxies fainter than $W1 > 14$, which is sometimes considered negligible.
-Using Legacy Survey and corrected AllWISE W1 magnitudes, we derive precise stellar masses for 88\% of our catalog. \item REGALADE is the first all-sky catalog at this depth to systematically include galaxy sizes and stellar masses.
-Furthermore, we demonstrate that combining multiple independent photometric redshift estimates significantly improves distance accuracy. \item Our nearby sample ($D < 100$\,Mpc) is meticulously cleaned using sample cuts complemented by visual classification of all uncertain candidates. \item We illustrate several applications of REGALADE, highlighting its capability to identify transient hosts, support electromagnetic counterpart searches for GW events, and enable discoveries of ULXs and HLXs.
+This combination yields a final, clean sample of nearly 80 million galaxies that is $>90$\% complete for the brighter half of galaxy luminosities out to 360\,Mpc. \item For purity, we used the Gaia catalog to effectively remove Milky Way stars, relied on the number of matched galaxy catalogs as a robust indicator of genuine galaxies, and applied selection cuts based on size, distance, and magnitudes to further eliminate false positives and residual stars. \item We emphasized the importance of using profile-fit W1 photometry for accurate stellar mass estimation, even for galaxies fainter than $W1 > 14$, which is sometimes considered negligible.
+Using Legacy Survey and corrected AllWISE W1 magnitudes, we derived precise stellar masses for 88\% of our catalog. \item REGALADE is the first all-sky catalog at this depth to systematically include galaxy sizes and stellar masses.
+Furthermore, we demonstrated that combining multiple independent photometric redshift estimates significantly improves distance accuracy. \item Our nearby sample ($D < 100$\,Mpc) was meticulously cleaned using sample cuts complemented by visual classification of all uncertain candidates. \item We illustrated several applications of REGALADE, highlighting its capability to identify transient hosts, support electromagnetic counterpart searches for GW events, and enable discoveries of ULXs and HLXs.

 \end{itemize}